-Conduit Reinsurance will establish a board Finance & Investments Committee which will meet quarterly.
+Conduit Reinsurance has established a board Finance & Investments Committee which will meet quarterly.

-The Finance & Investments Committee will be responsible for ensuring that Conduit Reinsurance maintains a strong balance sheet in order to maintain its targeted A.M.
+The Finance & Investments Committee is responsible for ensuring that Conduit Reinsurance maintains a strong balance sheet in order to maintain its targeted A.M.
 Best financial strength rating of "A-" (Excellent).

-The Finance & Investments Committee will be also be responsible for ensuring that Conduit is managing its investments within the Investment Guidelines established by the Board.
+The Finance & Investments Committee is also responsible for ensuring that Conduit is managing its investments within the Investment Guidelines established by the Board.